100chilly/100chilly.github.io/README.md

 ## Noteworthy contributors
 1. Sava [@andrejsavikin](https://github.com/andrejsavikin) for current contributions.
 2. Kweh [@bstapleton](https://github.com/bstapleton) for past contributions regarding Qubed Q3 and other various projects.
+Some of that code has wiggled over the years into my website.

 ### Official Web URLs
 **Recommend https:// but will work with http://**